Skip to content →

 Specify project and issue owners

-Each project should have a named owner responsible to own delivery and write the project brief.
-The same goes for issues.
-Others should collaborate but responsibility should lie with a single person.
+Every project should have a named owner who's responsible for writing the project brief and delivery.
+The same rule applies to issues.
+Even if other people are involved, the responsibility should lie with a single person.

 Write project specs